 What should I be paying for credit card processing?

 Credit card processing can be costly, but it doesn't have to be.
 There are a variety of factors that can affect the cost of processing credit cards, including the type of business you have, the type of cards you accept, the volume of transactions and more.
-To better understand how much you should be spending and calculate your card processing fees, ask yourself these questions
+To better understand how much you should be spending and calculate your credit card processing fees, ask yourself these questions

 - What types of cards do they accept?